ANSSI-FR/rust-guide/src/02_devenv.md

 > A linter, such as `clippy`, must be used regularly during the development of
 > a secure application.

-### rustfmt
+### Rustfmt

-`rustfmt` is a tool that formats your code according to style guidelines.
+Rustfmt is a tool that formats your code according to style guidelines.
 The documentation of the tool states some limitations, among others partial macro declarations and uses support.
 One should use the `--check` option that prints found differences, review these changes, and finally apply them if the code